Wrong Move

-The Wrong Move (Falsche Bewegung – "False Movement") is a 1975 German road movie directed by Wim Wenders.
+Wrong Move (Falsche Bewegung – "False Movement") is a 1975 German road movie directed by Wim Wenders.
 This was the second part of Wenders' "Road Movie trilogy" which included Alice in the Cities (1974) and Kings of the Road (1976).

 With long carefully composed shots characteristic of Wenders' work, the story follows the wanderings of an aspiring young writer, Wilhelm Meister, as he explores his native country, encounters its people and starts defining his vocation.
 His thoughts are occasionally presented in voice-over.
-The work is a rough adaption of Johann Wolfgang von Goethe's 1795-96 novel Wilhelm Meister's Apprenticeship, an early example of the Bildungsroman or novel of initiation.
+The work is a rough adaption of Johann Wolfgang von Goethe's 1795–96 novel Wilhelm Meister's Apprenticeship, an early example of the Bildungsroman or novel of initiation.

+In June 2026, Wenders said he would block future access to the film after years of appeals from actress Nastassja Kinski, who was filmed topless when she was 13.

 Plot

 Aiming to be a writer, Wilhelm leaves his mother and girlfriend in his home town of Glückstadt in the flat far north of Germany and sets out for Bonn.
 Changing trains at Hamburg, he notices a beautiful actress, Therese, and obtains her phone number.
 In his compartment are an older man, Laertes, who sometimes communicates by playing a harmonica, and a teen acrobat, Mignon, who appears to be mute.
 The pair have no money, so Wilhelm pays their fare and puts them up in his cheap hotel, where Therese joins them.
 Bernhard, an awkward Austrian who wants to be a poet, befriends the four.
 He says he has a rich uncle with a castle on a peak overlooking the Rhine, but when the five turn up it is the wrong place.
 Despite their error the owner welcomes them, because their arrival prevented him shooting himself; he says they can stay as long as they like.

-However, tensions grow, for Wilhelm is not giving Therese the affection she wants, while Mignon signals her availability to him.
+Tensions grow, for Wilhelm is not giving Therese the affection she wants, while Mignon signals her availability to him.
 Laertes disgusts Wilhelm by revealing his role in the Holocaust and his feeling guilt but not repentance.
 The owner of the castle then hangs himself, upon which the five leave hastily.
 Bernhard goes off alone, while Therese takes the other three to her small flat in Frankfurt, where the tensions grow worse.
 Leaving on his own, Wilhelm completes his symbolic journey by reaching one of the most southerly, highest and emptiest points in Germany, the summit of the Zugspitze.